jmmiranda1/bicep/README.md

-# bicep
+# Bicep

-Bicep code I've created and/or used over time.
+Bicep code I've created and used over time.

+## Table of Contents